Nicholas Lanier: Biography

 Nicholas Lanier was a descendant of a French family of royal musicians, the Lanière family, who were Huguenots, and was baptised at Greenwich.
 His father and grandfather left France to escape persecutions.
-His aunt, Emilia Bassano, was the daughter of Venetian musicians at the Tudor court and before her marriage to Alfonso Lanier had been the mistress to the Lord Chamberlain, a cousin of Queen Elizabeth I and, possibly Henry Wriothesly, Earl of Southampton.
-The historian, A.L.Rowse suggested that she may well have been the famous Dark Lady of Shakespeare's sonnets.
+His aunt, Emilia Bassano, was the daughter of Venetian musicians at the Tudor court and, before her marriage to Alfonso Lanier, had been the mistress to the Lord Chamberlain, a cousin of Queen Elizabeth I, and possibly Henry Wriothesly, Earl of Southampton.
+Historian A. L. Rowse suggested that she may well have been the famous Dark Lady of Shakespeare's sonnets.
 The family settled in England in 1561.
-Nicholas Lanier was the son of Frances Galliardello and John Lanier, who was the son of Nicholas Lanier the Elder, court musician to the French King Henry II of France.
+Nicholas Lanier was the son of Frances Galliardello and John Lanier, who was the son of Nicholas Lanier the Elder, court musician to the French King Henry II.
 His maternal grandfather was another royal musician, Mark Anthony Galliardello.
-He was first taught by his father, John, who played the sackbut.
+Nicholas was first taught by his father, John, who played the sackbut.
 In 1613 he composed a masque for the marriage of the Earl of Somerset jointly with Giovanni Coperario and others.

 He also wrote music, sang and made sets for Thomas Campion and Ben Jonson's The Masque of Augurs and Lovers Made Men.

 In the 1610s, Lanier was appointed as a lutenist to the King's orchestra and a singer in the King's Consorte from 1625 to 1642.
 He also sang and played the viola da gamba.
 Lanier was also appointed as Groom of the Chamber for the Queen's Privy Chamber in 1639.